Steven Taylor opens up about his new life away from Newcastle

 Unlike many MLS grounds, it’s in the heart of a football-obsessed city, much like St James’s Park.

-Soccer is kind of a big deal in Portland, which doesn’t have an NFL, NBA or NHL team.
+Soccer is kind of a big deal in Portland, which doesn’t have an NFL or NHL team.

 The league, and the lifestyle, proved to be irresistible to Taylor, who was at a crossroads in his career in the summer.